 Children and adults should follow public health advice on when to self-isolate and what to do.
 Admission authorities should not permit those who are displaying COVID-19 symptoms to attend a selection test venue with other children and adults.
-This includes all children and adults with a positive COVID-19 test result - either a polymerase chain reaction (PCR) or lateral flow device (LFD) test.
+This includes all children and adults with a positive COVID-19 test result either a polymerase chain reaction (PCR) or lateral flow device (LFD) test.

-Anyone with a positive test must self-isolate in line with the stay at home guidance.
-They will also need to book a lab-based polymerase chain reaction (PCR) test to confirm the result and whilst awaiting the PCR result, the individual should continue to self-isolate and not attend a selection test.
+Anyone with a positive LFD test result must self-isolate in line with the stay at home guidance for households with possible or confirmed coronavirus (COVID-19) infection.
+They will also need to get a free PCR test to check if they have COVID-19.
+Whilst awaiting the PCR result, the individual should continue to self-isolate and not attend a selection test.

-If a child or adult has a positive LFD test and takes a PCR test within 2 days of the positive LFD test, and is negative, it overrides the LFD test.
-Children and adults (e.g. invigilators) can then attend a selection test, so long as they have no COVID-19 symptoms.
+If the PCR test is taken within 2 days of the positive LFD test, and is negative, it overrides the LFD self-test.
+Children and adults (for example invigilators) can then attend a selection test, so long as they have no COVID-19 symptoms.